 Few ounces of extra weight might not mean much in your back pack or pocket but when it’s moving fast at each step every gram counts.
-You have to accelerate and decelerate that weight on each step and your ankle has to support the weight of the shoe when it’s midair during a step.
+You have to accelerate and decelerate that weight on each step and your ankle has to support the weight of the shoe when it’s in midair during a step.

 This is why lighter shoes are more comfortable to wear and less tiring on a long walk or staying on your feet all day.
 The lightweight usually comes with a price though.
-The lighter the shoes the less insulation, cushioning, protection and support it will usually have.
+The lighter the shoes the less insulation, cushioning, protection, and support it will usually have.

 Lightweight shoes are also usually made out of synthetic materials as leather is simply too heavy.
 Super lightweight shoes are usually only good for sports and not really for daily use because the lack of material will make them less durable.

-That said, there is usually a sweet spot between weight and durability and we recommend choosing shoes on the lighter side as your main walking shoes simply because they are much more enjoyable on your feet.
+That said, there is usually a sweet spot between weight and durability and I recommend choosing shoes on the lighter side as your main walking shoes simply because they are much more enjoyable on your feet.

 Soles are important for safety